 The Luling Women’s Auxiliary Fire Department will be earning all profit from the spaghetti plates on evening of Saturday, September 6.
 Packet pickup pasta party at South-side Clubhouse.

 The Luling Police Department will be earning all profit from merchandise sales.
 (We will also be picking up all loose change that rattles out of your pockets/sock/ fanny packs, during the event.
 Don’t worry, the money will be used to buy the patrol guys breakfast taco’s, not donuts!)

 Q: Is the course for road or mountain bikes?

-A: The biking section is paved so it’s your call.
+A: MOST of the biking section is paved so it’s your call.
 Just be aware that even though these roads are paved, sections are still kinda rough.
 Just like life.
 Don’t be a whiny lil sissy…

 Q: What is the terrain like for the run?

 A: The run is mostly on the shoulder of paved roads, however some short sections could be off road and very rough at times.

 Q: What if it rains on race day?